 It’s worth remembering that, incredible as these impacts were, they were not quite as violent as the Chicxulub asteroid’s collision with Earth 65 million years ago.
-This was the impact that ended the reign of the dinosaurs, killing off more than half of Earth’s species.
+This was the impact that perhaps ended the reign of the dinosaurs, killing off more than half of Earth’s species.

 The Chicxulub asteroid was about 10 km across and the explosion released about 16 times more energy than the Jupiter explosion pictured above.

-The impacts on Jupiter serve as a reminder that comets and asteroids continue to pose a real threat to Earth itself; they offered visual confirmation of Gene Shoemaker’s belief that impacts are vitally important in both the history and the future of our Solar System.
+The impacts on Jupiter serve as a reminder that comets and asteroids continue to pose a real threat to Earth itself; they offer visual confirmation of Gene Shoemaker’s belief that impacts are vitally important in both the history and the future of our Solar System.